 Hell Screen (Jigoku Hen) - A famous artist is commissioned by a great lord to create a series of paintings depicting scenes of the "Buddhist Hell."
 The artist is unable to paint scenes that he has not seen himself, prompting him to torture and torment the Lord's staff to create his imagined images of hell.
 His creative efforts taint the household, as the story descends into madness and destruction.

 For a long time now, the psychology genre has been dominated by the likes of Elfen Lied, Higurashi, Monster and Requiem for a Phantom.
-All these anime looked at psychology as the mindset of a murderer or the troubled past of the protagonist, and there were also shows like Death Note, which focused on the mental abilities of two geniuses.
+All these anime looked at psychology as the mindset of a murderer or the troubled past of the protagonist, and there were also shows like Death Note, which focused on the psychological warfare of two geniuses.
 This has been the way anime have defined the psychology genre for years.

 But, as always, along comes a player that changes the way the game is played.

-Aoi Bungaku Series thrusts you into the shows of the protagonists and synchronizes their brain to yours.
+Aoi Bungaku Series thrusts you into the shoes of the protagonists and synchronizes their brain to yours.
 It gives you a spectacularly detailed insight into their thoughts and feelings, all while following an intense storyline.

 The show is the anime adaptation of several literary masterpieces in Japan (much like Ayakashi Classic Japanese Horror), some of them dating back to the late 1920s.
 ABS portrays six such immortal classics, each of them highlighting the complex and fickle nature of the human mind.
 Except for the first arc, each arc lasts only two episodes.
 Writing an in-depth analysis of each of the stories would be giving away too much and might ruin the experience.
 If you want absolutely no spoilers, then I recommend you do not read the MAL synopsis either, as it contains nearly half the story.
 Here’s a quick breakdown of the basic elements of each of the stories, while keeping the spoilers to a bare minimum: